-5. Geology and Soils

-Based upon visual inspection or available literature, are there areas of possible geologic or soil instability (erosion prone, landslide prone, subsidence-prone)?

-Based upon visual inspection or available literature, are there areas that have risks of large scale increase in soil salinity?

-6. Landscape/aesthetics

-Is there a possibility that the project will adversely affect the aesthetic attractiveness of the local landscape?

-7. Historical, archaeological or cultural heritage site.

-Based on available sources, consultation with local authorities, local knowledge and/or observations, could the sub-project alter any historical, archaeological or cultural heritage site or require excavation nearby?

-8. Resettlement and/or Land Acquisition

-Will involuntary resettlement, land acquisition, or loss, denial or restriction of access to land and other economic resources be caused by the project implementation?

-9. Loss of Crops, Fruit Trees and Household Infrastructure

-Will the project result in permanent or temporary loss of crops, fruit trees and household infrastructure (such as granaries, outside toilets and kitchens, etc.,)?

-Yes___No

-10. Noise pollution during Construction and Operations

-Will the operating noise level exceed the allowable noise limits?

-Yes___No

-11. Solid or Liquid Wastes, including Medical Waste.

-Will the project generate solid or liquid wastes, including medical waste?

-If "Yes", does the project include a plan for their adequate collection and disposal?
+Yes No 5.
+Geology and Soils n visual inspection or available literature, are there areas of possible geologic or soil instability one, landslide prone, subsidence-prone)?
+Yes No Based upor soil salinity n visual inspection or available literature, are there areas that have risks of large scale increase in?
+Yes No 6.
+Landsc ape/aesthetics Is there a p ossibility that the project will adversely affect the aesthetic attractiveness of the local landscape?
+Yes No 7.
+Historic cal, archaeological or cultural heritage site. vailable sources, consultation with local authorities, local knowledge and/or observations, could bject alter any historical, archaeological or cultural heritage site or require excavation nearby?
+Yes No 8.
+Resettle ement and/or Land Acquisition entary resettlement, land acquisition, or loss, denial or restriction of access to land and other resources be caused by the project implementation?
+Yes No 9.
+Loss of Crops, Fruit Trees and Household Infrastructure Will the project (such as graduate as graduate) oject result in permanent or temporary loss of crops, fruit trees and household infrastructure anaries, outside toilets and kitchens, etc.,)?
+YesNo 10.
+Noise pollution during Construction and Operations Will the op erating noise level exceed the allowable noise limits?
+YesNo) 11.
+Solid o r Liquid Wastes, including Medical Waste.
+Will the pr oject generate solid or liquid wastes, including medical waste?
+Yes N To If "Yes", d oes the project include a plan for their adequate collection and disposal?

-12. Pesticides, Insecticides, Herbicides or any other Poisonous or Hazardous Chemicals.
+Yes No 12.
+Pesticides, Insecticides, Herbicides or any other Poisonous or Hazardous Chemicals.
 Will the project require the use of such chemicals?
 Yes No If, "Yes", does the project include a plan for their safe handling, use and disposal?
-Yes No

-13. Occupational health and safety

-Will there be any risks of accidents during construction or operation of the project which could affect both human health and environment?
-Yes No

-14. Community Health and Safety

-Will the surrounding community be exposed to accidents due to increased traffic and movement of heavy machinery, Communicable diseases brought by workers from outside of the area?

-15. Land use

-Are there any plans for future land uses on or around the location which could be affected by the project?
-Yes____No

-16. Climate Impacts

-Is the Project location susceptible to earth quakes, landslides, flooding, erosion, or extreme weather conditions that could affect the project?

-17. Human health

-Will the project involve the use, storage, transportation and/or handling of substances that could be harmful to human health or the surrounding environment?

-RECOMMENDATIONS:

-Based on the above screening results, the following recommendations are made:

-(a) Implementation of the environmental mitigation measures as proposed in the Environmental and Social Management Plan and Clause 8 contained in the Bidding Documents

-(b) Before construction can commence, preparation of the relevant safeguard instruments (site specific ESMPs) and implementation of a resettlement action plan/compensation plan consistent with the provisions of the Resettlement Policy Framework, November 2002, will be required

-TESTIMONY

-I confirm that the information provided herein is accurate to the best of my knowledge.
+Yes No ii, ies , does the project include a plan for their safe handling, use and disposal: iesivo 13.
+Occupational health and safety Will there be any risks of accidents during construction or operation of the project which could affect both human health and environment?
+Yes No 14.
+Community Health and Safety Will the surrounding community be exposed to accidents due to increased traffic and movement of heavy machinery, Communicable diseases brought by workers from outside of the area?
+15. Land use Are there any plans for future land uses on or around the location which could be affected by the projected Yes No 16.
+Climate Impacts Is the Project location susceptible to earth quakes, landslides, flooding, erosion, or extreme weather conditions that could affect the project?
+17. Human health Will the project involve the use, storage, transportation and/or handling of substances that could be harmful to human health or the surrounding environment?
+RECOMMENDATIONS: Based on the above screening results, the following recommendations are made: (a) Implementation of the environmental mitigation measures as proposed in the Environmental and Social Management Plan and Clause 8 contained in the Bidding Documents (b) Before construction can commence, preparation of the relevant safeguard instruments (site specific ESMPs) and implementation of a resettlement action plan/compensation plan consistent with the provisions of the Resettlement Policy Framework, November 2002, will be required TESTIMONY I confirm that the information provided herein is accurate to the best of my knowledge.
 I will also endeavour to provide additional information and facilitate a site visit if required.

-Signed : Environment Officer Date :
+Signed : Environment Officer Date : 2-5 Signed: SAS/Town Clerk/Division Assistant Clerk Date:

-Signed: SAS/Town Clerk/Division Assistant Clerk
+Signed:

-Date:

-Annex 4: Performance Index
+Subannex 4: Performance Index